-This monitor has been developped in a time when the IcmpMonitor monitor wasn't remote enabled, to circumvent this limitation.
-Now, with the JNA ICMP implementation, the IcmpMonitor monitor is remote enabled under most configurations and this monitor shouldn't be needed -unless you're running your remote poller on such an unusual configuration (See also issue NMS-6735 for more information)-.
+This monitor has been developed in a time when the IcmpMonitor monitor wasn't remote enabled, to circumvent this limitation.
+Now, with the JNA ICMP implementation, the IcmpMonitor monitor is remote enabled under most configurations and this monitor shouldn't be needed.